Skip to main content

 You can set that information in the sudoers file for the service account to prevent these commands from being executed multiple times.
 It should be there by default, but sometimes it's commented out or removed for security hardening.

-It's not a bug, but some deployments may see security alerts for invalid commands being executed because of this.
+This is not a bug, but some deployments may see security alerts for invalid commands being executed because of this.

 Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin"